 There are several versions as to when and where the Greek Revolution began.
 Many places in the Peloponnese, such as Areopolis in Mani, Kalamata and the Agia Lavra monastery have all been suggested as the exact spot where the Greek War began.

 The date of the official beginning of the Revolution has been set as 25 March 1821.
 This date is an important religious holiday in Greece, the Annunciation of the Virgin.

-As many of the Greek rebels were religious, they attended church services on that day.
+As many of the Greek rebels were religious, they attended the Greek Orthodox church services on that day.
 They were hoping that the divine powers would help them in their struggle against the Ottoman rule.